Table of Contents

 Downtown Mountain View is home to many small shops and the Mountain View Performing Arts Center on Castro Street.
-VTA light rail from San Jose and Campbell has its northern terminus in Mountain View, at a transit center it shares with the Caltrain station and several bus lines like the 35 and 52 (weekdays only).
-On weekdays only, VTA’s 51 bus line serves downtown Mountain View along Castro Street between De Anza College and Moffett Field.
+VTA light rail’s Orange Line has its western terminus in Mountain View, at the Caltrain station also served by VTA’s 21, 40, and 52 bus lines.
+The station is also a hub point for two Mountain View community shuttle services like MVGo and the Community Shuttle, and numerous private employee buses.

 San Antonio Shopping Center

 San Antonio Shopping Center in Mountain View is an outdoor shopping center that is bordered by El Camino Real, Showers Drive, San Antonio Road, and California Street in Mountain View.
-Major retail stores include Wal-Mart, Trader Joe’s, and Sears.
-VTA’s 22 and 522 Rapid bus lines serve the San Antonio Shopping Center on El Camino and Showers.
+Major retail stores include Wal-Mart, Trader Joe’s.
+VTA’s 22 and 522 Rapid bus lines serve the San Antonio Shopping Center on El Camino Real and Showers.

-The San Antonio Shopping Center is also a transfer point for VTA bus lines centered around Mountain View like the 32, 34, 35 and 40 via the San Antonio Transit Center.
-This bus stop is only 50 feet from the WalMart entrance on Showers Drive near El Camino Real.
+The San Antonio Shopping Center is also a transfer point for VTA bus lines serving Mountain View, like the 21, 40, and the Mountain View Community Shuttle.
+The bus stop for these lines is only 50 feet from the WalMart entrance on Showers Drive, near El Camino Real.

 Target is a short walk east on Showers Drive across the street from the San Antonio Transit Center.

 Shopping in Palo Alto

 Stanford Shopping Center

 Stanford Shopping Center is located on El Camino Real between Quarry Rd. and Sand Hill Road in Palo Alto.
 It is one (1) block north of Stanford University Hospital, and about two blocks from the Stanford University campus.